-1. The defendant has acted intentionally and with malice towards others; or the jury, in a separate proceeding conducted after the jury has made such finding and awarded actual damages, may award punitive damages in an amount not to exceed the greatest of:
+the jury, in a separate proceeding conducted after the jury has made such finding and awarded actual damages, may award punitive damages in an amount not to exceed the greatest of:

-a.
-Five Hundred Thousand Dollars (\$500,000.00),

-b.
-Note: the amount of actual damages awarded, or

-c. the increased financial benefit devided by the defendant or insurer as a direct result of the conduct causing the injury to the plaintiff and other persons or entities
+- a.
+Five Hundred Thousand Dollars (\$500,000.00), - b. twice the amount of actual damages awarded, or - c. the increased financial benefit derived by the defendant or insurer as a direct result of the conduct causing the injury to the plaintiff and other persons or entities.

-The trial court shall reduce any award for punishe damages awarded pursuant to the provisions of subparagraph c of this paragraph by the amount it finds the defendant or insurer has previously paid as a result of all punishe damage vertices intered in any court of this statle for the same conductly the defendant or insurer.
-Any award of punishe damages under this subsection is absorbed in this statle cloth and the subsection awarded in any manner other than a reception it his statle cloth antible loved and receptible error.
+The trial court shall reduce any award for punitive damages awarded pursuant to the provisions of subparagraph c of this paragraph by the amount it finds the defendant or insurer has previously paid as a result of all punitive damage verdicts entered in any court of this state for the same conduct by the defendant or insurer.
+Any award of punitive damages under this subsection awarded in any manner other than as required in this subsection shall be void and reversible error.

 - D. Category III.
 Where the jury finds by clear and convincing evidence that: - 1.
-The defendant has acted intentionally and with malice towards others; or

-2. An insurer has intentionally and with malice breached its duty to deal fairly and act in good faith with its insured; and the court finds, on the record and out of the presence of the jury, that there is evidence beyond a reasonable doubt that the defendant or insurer acted intentionally and with malice and engaged in conduct life-threatening to humans, the jury, in a separate proceeding conducted after the jury has made such finding and awarded actual damages in any amount the jury deems appropriate, without regard to the limitations set forth in subsections B and C fits section.
-Any award of puritive damages under this subsection awarded in any manner other than as required in first subsection shall be void and reversible error.
+The defendant has acted intentionally and with malice towards others; or - 2.
+An insurer has intentionally and with malice breached its duty to deal fairly and act in good faith with its insured; and the court finds, on the record and out of the presence of the jury, that there is evidence beyond a reasonable doubt that the defendant or insurer acted intentionally and with malice and engaged in conduct life-threatening to humans.

+the jury, in a separate proceeding conducted after the jury has made such finding and awarded actual damages, may award punitive damages in any amount the jury deems appropriate, without regard to the limitations set forth in subsections B and C of this section.
+Any award of punitive damages under this subsection awarded in any manner other than as required in this subsection shall be void and reversible error.
-E. In determining the amount, if any, of punitive damages to be awarded under either subsection B, C or D of this section, the jury shall make the award based upon the factors set forth in subsection A of this section.

-F. The provisions of this section are severable, and if any part or provision thereof shall be held void, the decision of the court shall not affect or impair any of the remaining parts or provisions thereof.

-G. This section shall apply to all civil actions filed after the effective date of this act.
+- E. In determining the amount, if any, of punitive damages to be awarded under either subsection B, C or D of this section, the jury shall make the award based upon the factors set forth in subsection A of this section. - F. The provisions of this section are severable, and if any part or provision thereof shall be held void, the decision of the court shall not affect or impair any of the remaining parts or provisions thereof. - G. This section shall apply to all civil actions filed after the effective date of this act.